What kind of free BTC bonuses can I get?

 We get these better bonuses because accepting credit card (deposits or even debit card or Neteller or Skrill) is a big, expensive hassle for casinos.
 Bitcoin deposits, on the other hand, cost next to nothing and are simple for everybody involved.

 As a Bitcoin player, you can easily get deposit bonuses up to 1 bitcoin per deposit.
 These kinds of sums are amazing when you consider that typical fiat-money bonuses are much smaller.
-For example at Playamo you get a 10(!!) times bigger bonus with BTC than you do with Euro.
+For example at BitStarz you get nearly 20x(!) bigger bonus with BTC than you would with fiat money.

 What’s the best bitcoin bonus code 2018?